libelle17/autofax/README.md

 which has been generated during the installation and execution of autofax. <br>
-Thereby additionally installed program packets, permissions, samba shares and firewall exceptions are deleted.</p>
+Thereby additionally installed program packets, permissions, samba shares and firewall exceptions are deleted. <br>
+Configuration files, data, and system relevant programs like libgcc and selinux will not be deleted. <br>
+Error messages originate mostly in efforts to delete a program already missing and can then be ignored.</p>

 <h2>ERRORS
 <a name="ERRORS_E"></a>